 But don’t forget to include a little extra money for unexpected costs.
 The contractor may find mold or water damage after they start working or you may fall in love with a tub that’s a little out of budget.

 These things happen, so it’s important to have a little wiggle room in your budget to cover extra costs you may incur.

 If a bathroom renovation is in your future, you’ll need to start by setting a budget.
 Just follow our guide to learn how you can plan an accurate bathroom remodeling budget, so you don’t experience sticker shock halfway through the renovation.

 Are you ready to get started?
-Contact us today for a great home remodeling company in the Washington D.C. metro area.
+Contact us today for a great home remodeling company in Northern Virginia and the Washington D.C. metro area.